bharathmgiri/movie_trailer/README.md

 # movie_trailer
 #Desgined by  chavali vyshnavi
-#when we click on picture which was displayed on screen the trailer will be played
+#when we click on picture which was displayed
+#On screen the trailer will be played